Formal-Mathematics/formal-mathematics.github.io/intro.md

 ## Grade distrubtion

 The final grade for this course will be based on the homework assignments (50%) and the final project (50%).

-# Getting Started

-Please refer to the [setup](setup) page for help in getting set up with Lean4 and the related tooling.